therealdreg/anticuckoo/README.md

 # anticuckoo
-A tool to detect Cuckoo Sandbox
+A tool to detect and crash Cuckoo Sandbox